-- ▲ Right-click the HP Quick Launch Buttons icon in the notification area, at the far right of the taskbar, and then select Launch Q Menu. - NOTE: For on-screen information about any item in the Q Menu, click the Help button in the upper-right corner of the window.
+Right-click the HP Quick Launch Buttons icon in the notification area, at the far right of the taskbar, and then select Launch Q Menu.

+NOTE: For more information about the Q Menu, refer to the software Help.

 4 Using HP QuickLook 2